-Increases in water turbidity are a primary concern related to logging and road building and maintenance activities in the watershed.
+Potential increases in water turbidity are a primary concern relative to logging and road building and maintenance activities in the watershed.
 Therefore, minimizing and controlling erosion during these activities is important.
 Current and ongoing erosion control activities focus primarily on logging operations, watershed roads, and stream banks.
 The watershed inspectors are responsible for monitoring these sites on a regular basis to identify potential and actual erosion problems.
-They also become involved in remedial action to a greater or lesser extent, depending upon the location and nature of the problem.
-Anti-erosion activities include regular visits to logging sites; consultation with contractors doing work in the watershed; regular inspection of roads, bridges, and culverts; seeding and riprap of slopes; riprap of stream banks; and construction of overflow channels.
+They also engage in remedial actions as appropriate based on the location and nature of problems and potential impacts to water quality.
+Anti-erosion activities include regular visits to logging sites; consultation with contractors doing work in the watershed; regular inspection of roads, bridges, and culverts; and seeding or restoration of stream banks via engineered designs incorporating large woody debris, native plant materials, and other "soft" engineering approaches.